brentmartin/CodeSchool/Try_jQuery/Lesson-3/readme.md

 ##3.6 Removing From the DOM
 _250 PTS_
 We should probably remove that "Book Now" button until we can implement it.
 Go ahead and remove() it from the page.

+##3.7 Acting on Interaction
+**Video**

+##3.8 Click Interaction
+_250 PTS_
+We're making progress on our page, and it's close to being useful.
+The next step will be moving the code we have been working on into a click handler.
+Let's start by wrapping all of our previous code in a click handler for any <button> elements using the on() method.